smarttvsystems/plplugin.program.smartwizard./uservar.py.md

 | ADDONFILE | A url that points to an `addons.txt` file. |
 | ADVANCEDFILE | A url that points to an `advanced.txt` file. |

-For icons used in the wizard, you'll only need to make sure the filenames are correct:
+For icons used in the wizard, you'll only need to make sure the filenames are correct.
+If you aren;t using a particular icon, simply set the filed to `'http://'`.

 | Section | Filename |
 | ----- | ----------- |